MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab4_Canvas_App.md

 1. Open a web browser and navigate to the [Power Apps](https://make.powerapps.com/) maker portal.
 2. Using the navigation on the left, select **Create**.
 3. Under **Create your apps**, choose **Start with Copilot**.
-4. In the **Describe the tables that you want copilot to build** screen, type: “ I want to store time off requests sent by employees.
+4. In the **Describe the tables you want Copilot to build** screen, type: “ I want to store time off requests sent by employees.
 The table should identify the start and end times of the request.”
 5. Select the **Table options** button.
-From the menu that appears, select **One Table**.
+From the menu that appears, select **One table**.

 ![Screenshot of getting started with Copilot screen](media/60a2ec72988f48c91df7c370532cb331.png)